sinecode/MeanShift/README.md

 C++ implementation of the [mean shift](https://en.wikipedia.org/wiki/Mean_shift) clustering algorithm with OpenMP.

 In this README you will find instructions about how to compile the program and how to execute it.
-In the directory `paper` there is a technical paper about the algorithm and the comparison of the sequential version with the parallel version.
+In the directory `Paper` there is a technical paper about the algorithm and the comparison of the sequential version with the parallel version.

 ## Compiling